doctest/doctest/doc/markdown/roadmap.md

 [![Patreon](https://cloud.githubusercontent.com/assets/8225057/5990484/70413560-a9ab-11e4-8942-1a63607c0b00.png)](http://www.patreon.com/onqtam)
 [![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3K423Q6TK48BN)

-Planned features for future releases - order not guaranteed.
+Planned features for future releases - order may change.

 ### For 1.2:

 - a mechanism for translating exceptions - users should be able to teach the framework about their types (look at Catch)
 - support for ```std::exception``` and derivatives (mainly for calling the ```.what()``` method when caught unexpectedly)

 - add the ability to query if code is currently being ran in a test -  ```doctest::isRunningInTest()```
 - add/expose a way to explicitly register a test (could be useful for the static libs issue)
 - running tests a few times